tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 2. The access to the website shall not be enabled before the website filing is successfully completed.
 3. The applicant’s in-charge person and website’s in-charge person shall be its legal representative.
 If the legal representative is a foreigner, a Chinese citizen shall be authorized as the in-charge person.

-## Filing requirements of Henan Communications Administration Bureau
+## Filing Requirements of Henan Communications Administration Bureau
 Individual:
 1. The domain name owner shall be the applicant.
 The domain certificate shall have a validity period of more than 3 months.
 2. Only the filings submitted by individuals whose ID card address is within Henan province will be accepted.